digital-asset/daml/ledger/daml-on-sql/README.rst

 The possible modes available are
 ``MigrateOnly`` - Create database schema but do not start the driver ``MigrateAndStart`` - Create database schema and start the driver.
-This is the default mode ``ValidateAndStart`` - Validate the database schema and start the driver
+If the database already exists, this will simply validate and start.
+This is the default mode

 You will also need to provide a ledger ID with the ``--ledgerid`` flag, which must be the same upon restart.
 This value is expected in many API endpoints, to